Livable Garden Centre | Livable Basics

 Grasslands

-Grasslands are habitats dominated by grasses rather than trees.
-They can be found in both wet and dry environments and support a diverse range of grass species as well as other plants and animals adapted to this type of habitat.
+Grasslands refer to habitats dominated by grasses rather than trees.
+They can exist in both dry and wet climates and support a variety of plant and animal species.

 H